 In the statements about company losses in 1993, 1994, and 1995, the writer’s conclusion might be that since two writers described the company’s management as “young” and “inexperienced,” the company must have had young, inexperienced management.
 However, that is a conclusion based on fact, not a fact itself.
 It is a fact that the two writers used the words “young” and “inexperienced” to describe the management team, but the writer does not have the evidence to conclude that, therefore, the management team was young and inexperienced.

 The first example of business report writing is made up largely of conclusions and judgments: “The company nearly failed in the 1990s due to poor management practices and delaying action on the losses.”
 We would expect that the writer has the facts to conclude that the company nearly failed in the 1990s.
 The writer could have facts to show the near failure was due to poor management and delaying action on the losses.
 If the reader could ask the writer what the facts were that led to the conclusion and the writer produced them, that would mean the business report writing contains a justified conclusion.
-If the writer does not have facts, then the statement is an inference or a judgment.
+If the writer does not have facts, then the statement in the business report writing example is an inference or a judgment.

 Inferences in Business Report Writing